Search for Higgsinos in final states with low-momentum lepton-track pairs at 13 TeV: Object and event selection

 \section{Object and event selection}

 Signal event candidates for this analysis are recorded using triggers that require \ptmiss to exceed a threshold between 100 and 120\GeV, depending on the instantaneous luminosity of the LHC.

 Muons are selected with \pt between 2 and 15\GeV and $\abs{\eta}<2.4$.
 Electrons are selected with \pt between 5 and 15\GeV and $\abs{\eta}<2.5$.
 Quality criteria are applied to the track fit and to the consistency of momentum measurements across subdetectors, aiming to optimize the balance between selection efficiency and the misidentification rate.
+No requirements are placed on the impact parameter of reconstructed leptons with respect to the PV, to retain full efficiency in cases where leptons are displaced by up to several millimeters from the PV.
 Both muons and electrons are required to have $\DR>0.4$ from the leading jet and to satisfy the jet-based isolation requirement described below.

 Jets are selected with $\pt>15\GeV$ and $\abs{\eta}<5.0$.
 Two definitions of missing transverse momentum are used: the standard \ptmiss and an alternative referred to as hard \ptmiss.
 For the hard \ptmiss the transverse momentum vector sum is performed over all objects with $\pt>30\GeV$ instead of over all reconstructed particles in the event.
 Unlike the standard \ptmiss, the hard \ptmiss is uncorrelated with the jet-based lepton isolation variable used to define the signal and control regions (CRs), as explained below, and is more robust against potential mismodeling of simultaneous proton-proton collisions in a given bunch crossing (pileup).